 Double Barrel Popper

-The double-barrel popper has its origins in fly fishing for bass and you can find these in a load of different sizes.
-The bigger double barrel poppers are great for GTs, tuna, mahi-mahi, and more while the smaller ones are awesome for barracuda and bass too.
+The double-barrel popper originates in fly fishing for bass; you can find these in a load of different sizes.
+The bigger double barrel poppers are great for GTs, tuna, mahi-mahi, and more, while the smaller ones are awesome for barracuda and bass.

-These are tied similarly to an NYAP except the popping head is round with two barrels that catch a ton of water and make a load of noise.
+These are tied similarly to an NYAP, except the popping head is round with two barrels that catch a ton of water and make plenty of loud noise.
 The noise it makes is excellent at attracting fish from a long distance.

 Clousers